 Top Q. What are the individual advantages of each ChloraPrep applicator?

 A. Each ChloraPrep applicator offers a number of unique benefits to preoperative skin preparation.
 To learn more about the Sepp, Frepp, single and triple Swabstick, 3 mL, 10.5 mL and 26 mL applicators, visit the Product Line Page

 Top Q. How are the Scrub Teal and Hi-Lite Orange tints removed from the skin?

-A. It is recommended that ChloraPrep skin antiseptic with tint remain on the skin, especially at the incision site, post-procedure to provide maximum antimicrobial activity.
+A. It is recommended that ChloraPrep preoperative skin preparation with tint remain on the skin, especially at the incision site, post-procedure to provide maximum antimicrobial activity.
 The tints will slowly fade from the skin.
 If your facility's policies or procedures require cleanup and/or removal of the ChloraPrep tints, they can be removed with a ChloraPrep clear applicator, alcohol or soap and water.

 Top Q. What is the coverage area of each ChloraPrep applicator?